Saturday, 30 March 2013

 Combine the flour with the water to create a smooth, thick paste (you may need to add a few extra drops of water) then scoop it into a piping bag.
 Unwrap the buns and pipe the paste over each bun in the cross pattern.
 Bake for 15-20 minutes until golden brown and hollow when tapped.
 Brush the reserved peel syrup over the buns then remove to a cooling rack.

 Serve split, toasted and topped with lots of salted butter.
-They freeze very well - I usually split them with big serrated knife then toast from frozen but you can defrost them first too.
+They freeze very well - I usually split them with a serrated knife then toast from frozen but you can defrost them first too.

 Three more recipes that use dried fruit: